Reference prior for Bayesian estimation of seismic fragility curves: Constructing the Jeffreys prior

-According to the previous discussion, the Jeffreys prior seems to be the best objective prior candidate for our problem.
-Thus, in this section, we carry out its calculation to estimate log-normal seismic fragility curves with binary data.
-The application of the reference prior theory to this field of study is, to our knowledge, new.
+Based on the elements discussed in the previous section, the Jeffreys prior seems to be the best objective candidate for this problem.
+In this section, we will therefore calculate the Jeffreys prior in order to estimate log-normal seismic fragility curves with binary data.
+To our knowledge, the application of the reference prior theory to this field of study is completely new.
+The explicit calculation of this prior is carried out in Section~\ref{sec:jeffcalc}.
+It is followed in Section~\ref{sec:practseism} by an explanation about the practical implementation suggested and discussed in Section~\ref{sec:JeffDiscussion}.
+That last section in particular tackles the question of the proper characteristic of its resulting posterior, which is essential for the validation of any MCMC-based posterior sampling algorithm.